Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Why we built a web app instead of a mobile app

-The solution would run on a tablet placed in each clinic’s lobby.
+The solution would run on a tablet placed in each clinic lobby.
 We chose to build a web app instead of a native app so we could:

 • Ship updates faster thanks to no review process

-• Use any tablets regardless of its operating system
+• Use any tablet regardless of its operating system

-3. Staff is sent an email if an appointment is found
+3. The visitor is informed if the appointment is found

-If a visitor is too late, they are told to book a new appointment.
-If registration fails due to a technical issue, a phone number is shown.
+If a visitor is too late, they are asked to book a new appointment.
+If registration fails due to a technical issue, a phone number is displayed.

 Screenshot of the Feelgood Visitor Registration showing a successful appointment registration.